GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

     ![image](https://storage.googleapis.com/gcp-community/tutorials/mongodb-atlas-appengineflex-nodejs-app/image26.png)

 15. Select "Allow Access from Anywhere" for the purpose of this demo and click on "Confirm".
-Note:  When actually putting something into production, you will want to narrow the scope of where your database can be accessed and specify a specific IP address/CIDR block.
+When actually putting something into production, you will want to narrow the scope of where your database can be accessed and specify a specific IP address/CIDR block.